Gingus/Video-Affect/README.md

 Description:
 Using Imageio and five button to apply a different affect with each button.

+pictureaffectapp.py added to create the state machine required for the button interactions, each button show a different image, using a different image various PIL image affects.
+Five random images included.

 How to Install and Run the Project:
 Pull repo into a folder then call with python using